arumes31/tailscale-dnsrewrite/README.md

 Tailscale DNS Server to override dns entries and forward to specificed upstream in static order

+DNS Queries: Client -> Tailscale DNS Rewrite -> Adguard
+Example: mail.example.com resolves to 192.168.3.100 on AdGuard but should resolve to the tailscale ip for all tailcale clients

 ## Features

 - **Tailscale Integration**: Operates over a Tailscale network, using the container's Tailscale IP for secure DNS resolution.